chunlufei/chunlufei.github.io/_publications/2026-05-10-realizability-problem.md

 collection: publications
 category: manuscripts
 permalink: /publication/2026-05-10-realizability-problem
 excerpt: 'This paper formulates and analyzes the realizability problem in economics: the gap between what economic theory describes as feasible and what economic systems can actually realize under finite coordination capacity and binding temporal constraints.
-The paper argues that much of modern economics has conflated mathematical solvability with real-world realizability, and develops a framework for distinguishing the two.'
+The paper argues that much of modern economics has conflated mathematical solvability with real-world realizability, and develops a framework for distinguishing the two.（含中文简介）'
 date: 2026-05-10
 venue: 'SSRN Working Paper'
 paperurl: 'https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6744418'